0x0A-H0XT0N/kaliRice/README.md

-# .cfg
+# KaliRice!
-These are my dotfiles! first time trying to manage a repository!
+These are my dotfiles for Kali Linux.
+This repository is managed of yadm